 If you are applying based on Federal program-based eligibility, you will also be required to provide a copy of a document showing proof of your participation in the qualifying program.
 For example, if you are eligible for the Lifeline Program because you participate in the Medicaid program, you will need to submit a copy of your Medicaid benefit card with your application.

 Income-Based Eligibility Documentation

-If you are applying based on your household's income being at or below 135 percent of the Federal poverty guidelines, you must provide your service provider with income documentation.
-Acceptable documentation includes:
+If you are applying based on your household's income being at or below 135 percent of the Federal poverty guidelines You will be required to provide your service provider with income documentation.